St. Andrew's Episcopal Church (Walden, New York)

 St. Andrew's Episcopal Church is located at the corner of Walnut and Orchard Street in the village of Walden, New York, United States.
+It is part of Wallkill River Episcopal, with its sister church St. Francis of Assisi Episcopal Church in Montgomery, NY.
 It is a brick Gothic Revival structure designed and built in 1871 by Charles Babcock, a former partner of Richard Upjohn.
 Located at the center of town, near the village hall, it is a local landmark that dominates the village's skyline.

 Babcock, who was himself an Episcopal priest, designed the building with the Ecclesiological theories of Anglican church architecture in mind.
 It has been renovated slightly since its construction, and joined to a nearby chapel, but remains largely intact, exemplifying those theories.
 In 2008 the church and its rectory were listed on the National Register of Historic Places.

 Property

 The property includes two contributing resources, the church and its rectory.
 A chapel that was originally freestanding has been connected to the church.